 After George Washington declined a third term as president, John Adams took his place in 1797.
 While in the White House, Adams famously wrote, "May none but honest and wise men ever rule under this roof."

-Spiders crawl around on eight legs, butterflies have six.
+Spiders crawl around on eight legs, while butterflies have six.
 Ticks have six legs in the larval stage, then later, as adults, they have eight.